lyteword/chspurgeon-tod/volume-7/psalm-144.md

 d) Miserable, and helpless in his misery.

-3\.What is man when he has believed in Christ?
+3\.
+What is man when he has believed in Christ?

 a) Restored to a right relation to God.